 Personal Alarm Pagers

-Personal alarm pagers work in similar fashion to a car alarm, minus the actual “alarm” part.
+Personal alarm pagers work similarly to a car alarm, minus the actual “alarm” part.
 Instead of activating a siren when the system thinks someone is breaking in, it sends an alert directly to your cell phone so you can check the vehicle or notify the police department.
 This is useful because you don’t have to be in “hearing range” to learn that your car alarm has activated.
 Check the specific model though, because some of them still require you to be within a few blocks of the car for the system to work.
 Others come with an alarm as well to try to startle a potential thief away.
 It typically costs several hundred dollars to get a personal alarm pager installed, so check with your auto insurance provider to see if any rate decreases are available as a result that would help offset the cost.

 Tracking systems have become more common in vehicles as the technology has decreased in cost.
-Systems like LoJack and OnStar have GPS-based equipment in the car that allows the respective companies to track its location in the event of a theft.
+Systems such as Lo/Jack and OnStar have GPS-based equipment in the car that allows the respective companies to track its location in the event of a theft.
 Not only does this aid in the recovery of a stolen vehicle, but it also works as a deterrent because thieves are less likely to target vehicles they know have tracking systems installed in them.
 Some even come with collision detection that notifies the company in the event of an accident in case you need emergency services.
 The systems are still usually more expensive than their other anti-theft counterparts, but not as much as they used to be.
 Likewise, you’ll likely be eligible for a discount on your auto insurance.